zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-8/switch-expressions.md

 Console.WriteLine(result);
 ```

-Let's implement the same functionality in the traditional `switch` statement and compared it with the new `switch` expressions.
+Let's implement the same functionality in the classic `switch` statement and compared it with the new `switch` expressions.

 ```csharp
 var input = 2;